ringlej/ptxdist/doc/welcome.rst

 more and more well-known system.
-The controllers had legacy interfaces like RS232, i2c or SPI which connected them to the outside world and the main difference between the controllers available on the market was the number of GPIO pins, UARTS and memory ressources.
+The controllers had legacy interfaces like RS232, i2c or SPI which connected them to the outside world and the main difference between the controllers available on the market was the number of GPIO pins, UARTS and memory resources.

 Things have changed.
 Hardware manufacturers have weakened the border between deeply embedded microcontrollers – headless devices with just a